 Many mice but fewer men can pass through a crack in the wall.
 This is the only way out of this level.
+Worm sensor - The faster it chimes, the greater your danger.

 The weight of one will open the way.
 Set down food and a flying lizard could hold the door.